belivetech/belivetech.github.io/live-shopping-guide.md

 ### Setting up products

-1. Login to CMS using provided credentials&#x20;
+1. Login to CMS using provided credentials
 2. Click on Users in the left navigation.
-3. Click on the shopping cart button to add / edit / deactivate products.&#x20;
+3. Click on the shopping cart button to add / edit / deactivate products.
 4. Verify all the products, before the host can go live.
 All active products will be exported to live stream.
 For product images, we recommend size of `400x400 pixels`

 Click Shopping cart button on right